cadmiumkitty/dalstonsemantics-dot-com/taxonomies-for-confluence-faq.md

 ---
 title: "Taxonomies for Confluence FAQ"
-description: "Frequently askes questions about use of controlled vocabularies, taxonomies and thesauri with Confluence."
+description: "Frequently askes questions about use of controlled vocabularies - dictionaries, taxonomies and thesauri - with Confluence."
 layout: faqs
 ---

-Often questions about knowledge management with Confluence assume that page hierarchy and labels are the only ways to organise Confluence content.
-This is not the case and this page covers topics of using existing controlled vocabularies, taxonomies and thesauri with Confluence, dealing with several user groups using different terms for the same concept, and implementing faceted classification.
+Questions about knowledge management and Confluence often assume that built-in page hierarchy and labels are the only ways to organise Confluence content.
+This is not the case, and this page covers topics of classifying pages in Confluence using existing controlled vocabularies (dictionaries, taxonomies and thesauri), improving search with preferred and alternative concept labels, and building tables of contents.